Vera Lynn: Legacy

 Writing in the Oxford Dictionary of National Biography, Christina Baade stated, "As a singer Lynn was known for her distinctive, low voice, excellent diction and pitch, and deep sincerity.
 She embraced 'greeting card songs', expressing familiar but meaningful sentiments, and remained true to her creative vision throughout a career spanning over seven decades."

 Following Lynn's death, Katherine Jenkins began campaigning to erect a statue of her by the White Cliffs of Dover, a reference to one of Lynn's signature songs, "(There'll Be Bluebirds Over) The White Cliffs of Dover".
 Sculptor Paul Day, who had previously been responsible for the Battle of Britain Monument, London on the Victoria Embankment in London, agreed to design the Lynn memorial.
 The memorial subsequently evolved into The Forces' Sweetheart And Wartime Entertainers' Memorial, honouring Lynn and "all those unsung heroes who entertain in times of conflict".
 The memorial is set to be unveiled in Dover in 2026.

+The American rock band My Chemical Romance would play her song We'll Meet Again on tape on the 13th August, 2025 during a concert in Nashville, Tennessee.